FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 let us see how to use it.
 The program is an emulator of the famous hp calculators.

-In pre-algebra, students learn to place arithmetic operators such as (+, -, × and ÷) between their operands; e.g. 345+47.
+In pre-algebra, students learn to place arithmetic operators, such as (+, -, × and ÷), between their operands; e.g. 345+47.
 However, when doing sums and subtractions on paper, they stack the operands.